-One of the world’s biggest punters ever, Alan Woods was a phenomenal mathematician who first bet on horses at university.
-Recognized as among the top three punters in the world, he made his biggest contribution to computer betting syndicates and developed mathematics-based computer program, which later earned him millions.
+One of the world’s biggest punters ever, Alan Woods was a phenomenal mathematician who first bet on horses at a university.
+Recognized as among the top three punters in the world, he made his biggest contribution to computer betting syndicates and developed a mathematics-based computer program, which later earned him millions.

 In the 80s, he found his way to Hong Kong and took its horseracing by storm.
 The founder and chairman of one of the world’s three most successful computer gambling syndicates, Alan won his very first million in 1987.
 He has donated millions of dollars to Australian mental health research, Filipino community and Australian bridge.
 At the time of his death, his fortune was estimated at $670 million.